ijtcs-faw/2025/index.md

 ## Registration

-Will be available during April.
+Registration opened May 15.
+Register [here](https://framaforms.org/registration-for-ijtcs-faw-1747296497).

 We are experiencing some delay in installing a payment system, and apologize.
 Therefore the deadline for early registration will be announced once the payment system is running.

 | category                            | early | late  |
 | ----------------------------------- | ----- | ----- |